 - Nina Santes & La Fronde (France) Hymen Hymne

 NOMINATIONS ACKNOWLEDGEMENT PRIZE

-The award ceremony takes place on Saturday 1 September.
+The award ceremony takes place on Saturday 31 August.
 The prizes will be handed over by Corine Mauch, City Mayor, and Dr. János Blum, presidium member of the Zürcher Kantonalbank.
-The event is moderated by the Swiss actress Tuna Beren.
+The event is moderated by the Swiss actress Beren Tuna.
 In addition to the prize money, the winners will receive a bronze sculpture by Swiss artist Max Grüter, which symbolises the Zürcher Kantonalbank’s cultural commitment.